sphimmer/elf_zone/README.md

 To get started with The Elf Zone, follow these steps:

-1. Fork this repository to your own GitHub account.
 2. Clone your forked repository to your local machine:
  ```shell
    git clone https://github.com/your-username/the-elf-zone.git